-Online Originals: Local axe throwers to compete for World Title
+Online Originals: Local axe throwers to compete for world title

 Nick Doane is not just a competitor.
 He will take on a different roll at the World Championship this year.
 He will judge the qualifying men and women, enforcing the rules of the sport.

-“It’s high stakes and there is a lot of money involved,” said Doane.
+“It’s high stakes, and there is a lot of money involved,” said Doane.
 “I want to do the job accurately and to my best ability.
-I want them to be focused on their game, rather then a judge making a mistake.”
+I want them to be focused on their game, rather than a judge making a mistake.”

 His judging will, in part, decide who will take home a large chunk of prize money.